Arthur Manukyan: Eurovision 2019

-Eurovision 2020/ Europe Shine A Light
+Eurovision 2020/ Europe Shine a Light

 In March 2020, he again directed the music video for Armenia's Eurovision entry, the Hip Hop and R&B inspired song Chains on You by Greek-Armenian singer-songwriter Athena Manoukian, which had been selected after winning The Armenian selection in February 2020.
 The video was released on March 13, and largely sees her in two surroundings – in front of, and on top of, a giant diamond, and on a throne.

 Whilst Eurovision Song Contest 2020 was cancelled the following week, the music video, which had earned widespread praise from fans, would be featured in replacement entertainment such as Eurovision: Europe Shine a Light and Eurovision Song Celebration and got over 4 million YouTube views as of May 26, 2020.
 In a poll on the fan website Wiwibloggs, it was voted for by fans as their second favourite music video out of the would-be 2020 entries.

+Eurovision 2024

+Manukyan is the director of the music video for "Jako" by Ladaniva, which will represent Armenia in the Eurovision Song Contest 2024; he will also direct the staging of the performance at the contest.